| Title: | Prior Diagnostics and Sensitivity Analysis |

 prior_selection |

-Numeric vector of prior partitions to include in power-scaling.
-Default is NULL, which takes all partitions. |
+included in power-scaling.
+Default is NULL, which takes all partitions.
+If

 likelihood_selection |

-Numeric vector of likelihood partitions to include in power-scaling.
-Default is NULL, which takes all partitions. |
+included in power-scaling.
+Default is NULL, which takes all partitions.
+If

 num_args |